USCbiostats/slurmR/README.md

 3. It provides a general framework for the user to create its own wrappers without using template files.

+4. Is specialized on Slurm, meaning more flexibility (no need to modify template files), and, in the future, better debuging tools (e.g. job resubmission).

+Checkout the [VS section](#vs) section for comparing `sluRm` with other R packages.

 ## Installation